 Caffeine stimulates the sympathetic nervous system, which can lead to increased insulin levels.

 The linked causes above can also be very relevant to Meniere’s disease.
-Click the links to read in a separate window.
+Click the links to read their relevance to the symptoms of dizziness, vertigo, hearing loss and tinnitus in a separate window.

 Eating small regular meals throughout the day may be advised for people with fasting hypoglycemia.
 This type of dietary advice has also been shown to help some sufferers of Meniere’s disease.